 The Pharmacy Museum building’s foundation is from the Middle Ages.

-Ruszwurm (Szentháromság utca 7.) – claims to be the oldest confectionery in the city.
+- Ruszwurm (Szentháromság utca 7., Open: every day: 10.00 – 19.00): Claims to be the oldest confectionery in the city.
 Offers creamy tortes (Dobos torte), cakes and pastries, ice cream in summer (a scoop costs 250 HUF), coffee, tea and various other drinks that you can enjoy on the terrace in good weather.
 Read more about Ruszwurm Cafe.

-- Gelateria No. 7. – right next to Ruszwurm, serves delicious, Italian-style gelato (a scoop is 250 HUF), coffee, ice coffee, fruits juices, sandwiches, some cakes and desserts.
+- Gelateria No. 7.
+(Szentháromság utca 7.): Right next to Ruszwurm, serves delicious, Italian-style gelato (a scoop is 250 HUF), coffee, ice coffee, fruits juices, sandwiches, some cakes and desserts.

-- Walzer Cafe (Táncsics Mihály utca 12.)- one of the best places for good espresso, cappuccino of other coffee drinks.
+- Walzer Cafe (Táncsics Mihály utca 12., Open: every day: every day: 10.00 – 18.00): One of the best places for good espresso, cappuccino of other coffee drinks.
 Fresh, roasted coffee beans from various parts of the world are used.

-- Rétesvár Strudel Shop – this small bakery shop specializing in traditional strudel is in a narrow passage way between Tárnok utca and Úri utca.
+- Rétesvár Strudel Shop (Balta köz 4., Open: every day: 08.00 – 20.00): This small bakery shop specializing in traditional strudel is in a narrow passage way between Tárnok utca and Úri utca.

-- 21 Magyar Hungarian Restaurant – one of the best places to enjoy the delights of Hungarian cuisine and sip Hungarian wines.
+- 21 Magyar Hungarian Restaurant (Fortuna utca 2., Open: every day): 12.00 – 24.00: One of the best places to enjoy the delights of Hungarian cuisine and sip Hungarian wines.

 Being a major tourist attraction of Budapest, the Castle District offers some good hotels to stay at.